coarse-graining/cgnet/devtools/README.md

 Dependency best practices
 --
-- Discuss with the @developers about how and whether to incorporate a new dependency.
+- Discuss with the @coarse-graining/developers about how and whether to incorporate a new dependency.
 - As of now, we are not adding plotting utilities to the main code; this may change in the future!

 Coding best practices (just a small subset!)